 Soil moisture is an important thing to consider for both gardeners and commercial farmers alike.
 Too much or too little water can be equally devastating problems for plants, and depending upon where you live, over irrigation can be impractical or just plain against the law.
-But how can you judge how much water your plants’ roots are getting?
+How can you judge how much water your plants’ roots are getting though?
 Keep reading to learn more about how to check soil moisture and common tools for measuring soil moisture content.

 Methods of Measuring Soil Moisture Content